 Global air temperatures near Earth's surface have gone up about 2 degrees Fahrenheit in the last century.
 In fact, the past five years have been the warmest five years in centuries.

-One-and-a-half degrees may not seem like much.
+A couple of degrees may not seem like much.
 However, this change can have big impacts on the health of Earth's plants and animals.

 How do we know what Earth's climate was like long ago?